LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 ``b2tlh0_flux_limit_style``    type: ``integer``    default: ``2``
     If '0', use the SOLPS5.0 scheme for neutral heat conductivity flux limits.
-    If '1', Spb's form to calculate parallel and perpendicular neutral heat conductivity flux limit (does not preserve symmetry, kept for backward compatibility reasons).
+    If '1', SPB form to calculate parallel and perpendicular neutral heat conductivity flux limit (does not preserve symmetry, kept for backward compatibility reasons).
-    If '2', modifies the Spb treatment for the flux limits to be applied on the transport coefficients directly.
+    If '2', modifies the SPB treatment for the flux limits to be applied on the transport coefficients directly.
     It is recommended '2'.